 - Country Matters: Could be a coincidence, but the Etoese expletive, "tunk," is an anagram (sort of) of... well, I think we get it.

-- Doing In the Wizard: The last couple chapters suggest that Grin isn't so much a demon as a species of Puppeteer Parasites that share memories using pheromones.
+- Doing In the Wizard: The last couple chapters suggest that Grin isn't so much a demon as a cult leader who converts like-minded people into more of himself, simulating telepathy thanks to a species of parasites that share memories using pheromones.

 - And confirmed by Word of God in the comments to this comic.

 - Also, the wizards Hilde of Stykkisvik attempts to "smash" don't seem to have any actual magic.
 One is the Lagend equivalent of a mall Santa, and another's just a creepy snake handler (with a lot of snakes).

 - Ears as Hair: The way Nikol ties hers.

 - Every Scar Has a Story: Grin gave Nikol a new scar every time he bested her, those on her arm are "credit" for two dead friends, from when Serra and Lewk faked their deaths in Chapter IX.